jacob-meacham/southbaycircus.com/pages/classes.md

 title: Classes

 Don't see the class you're looking for?
 [Send us a message](/contact/) and let us know!
+Classes are multi-level and beginner friendly unless otherwise noted.
+Before trying Intermediate Partner Acrobatics, we suggest you be comfortable with the material in [this video](/http://www.youtube.com/watch?v=OBFIVFuwevU/).)

 ##Pricing